 Consolidation of infrastructure, applications and workloads.
 Businesses are running more and more business applications and connected devices, and are increasingly needing to collaborate, consolidate and automate.
 This is hampered by the logistical challenge of managing distributed IT infrastructure that is often spread across multiple on-premise business locations.
 Consolidating the IT estate and workloads at the beginning of the transformation process removes layers of legacy technology and IT silos, which hamper the transformation.

 Futureproofing IT is a priority for many businesses, particularly in this uncertain climate.
-To find out how Datum can be the flexible and reliable platform for your IT infrastructure and workloads, get in touch online, call us on 0845 568 0123 or email us at firstname.lastname@example.org.
+To find out how Datum Datacentres can offer the flexible and reliable platform for your IT infrastructure and workloads, get in touch online, call us on 0845 568 0123 or email us at firstname.lastname@example.org.